A Journey of Seeking Pressure and Forces in the Nucleon: Comments on Polyakov's Interpretation

 \subsection{Mechanical Stability Conditions}

 Classical mechanics was abandoned for quantum mechanics because the former cannot explain the stability of atoms.
-In quantum mechanics, the stability of a system take a different form: so long as the Hamiltonian of a system is hermitian, its ground state must be stable because there is no lower energy state it can decay to.
-When applying this argument to the nucleon, there is no doubt that the QCD will make it stable system because it is the lowest energy with the conserved baryon number 1.
+In quantum mechanics, the stability of a system takes a different form: so long as the Hamiltonian of the system is hermitian, its ground state must be stable because there is no lower energy state it can decay to.
+When applying this argument to the nucleon, there is no doubt that the QCD will make it a stable system because it is the lowest energy state with the conserved baryon number 1.
 Therefore, it is perplexing to use the stability condition of a classical system to argue the stability of a QCD nucleon.

 The first classical ``mechanical stability condition'' proposed in~\cite{Laue:1911lrk} has been called the von Laue condition in the literature.
-Historically, this condition (Eq.
-(1.2)) might have played an important role in finding a complete theory for certain physics.
+Historically, this condition (Eq.~(\ref{eq:von-Laue})) might have played an important role in finding a complete theory for certain physics.
 However, in a stationary state of a well-defined system, it is an automatic consequence of momentum conservation, independent of whatever system under consideration.
-With $\langle T^{ii}\rangle(\vec{r}) =\bar{\varepsilon}_q(\vec{r})+\bar{\varepsilon}_g(\vec{r})-3\hat{\varepsilon}_a(\vec{r})$ for the nucleon, this directly gives the virial theorem between the scalar and tensor energy contributions to the nucleon as $M_T = 3M_S$~\cite{Ji:1994av,Ji:1995sv,Lorce:2025oot}.
+With the relation $\langle T^{ii}\rangle(\vec{r}) =\varepsilon_q(\vec{r})+\varepsilon_g(\vec{r})-3{\varepsilon}_a(\vec{r})$ in the nucleon, this directly gives the virial theorem between the scalar and tensor energy contributions to the nucleon as $M_T = 3M_S$~\cite{Ji:1994av,Ji:1995sv,Lorce:2025oot}.
 This constraint also leads to the familiar virial theorem for non-relativistic systems.

-The von Laue condition implies that there must exist at lease one node for the momentum flow $p=T^{ii}/3$.
-Following this, it was first proposed that system is stable if one has the ``repulsive forces'' in the internal region $p(r)<0$ are balanced by the ``attractive forces'' in the outer area $p(r)>0$, (see e.g. Ref.~\cite{Goeke:2007fp,Goeke:2007fq,Cebulla:2007ei,Burkert:2018bqq,Polyakov:2018zvc}), which intuitively leads to a negative $D$-term.
-However, there are many counter example in which the system has positive $p(r)$ at large $r$ and negative inside~\cite{Ji:2022exr,Fu:2023ijy} and positive $D$-term~\cite{Ji:2022exr,Fu:2022rkn,Fu:2023ijy,Wang:2023bjp}.
-Therefore, further requiring sign of $p(r)$ for stability argument cannot be rigorously established.
+The von Laue condition implies that there must exist at least one node for the momentum flow $p=\langle T^{ii}\rangle/3$.
+Following this, it has been proposed that system is stable if one has the ``repulsive forces'' in the internal region $p(r)>0$ are balanced by the ``attractive forces'' in the outer area $p(r)<0$, (see e.g. Ref.~\cite{Goeke:2007fp,Goeke:2007fq,Cebulla:2007ei,Burkert:2018bqq,Polyakov:2018zvc}), which intuitively leads to a negative $D$-term.
+However, there are many counter examples in which the system has positive $p(r)$ at large $r$ and negative inside~\cite{Ji:2022exr,Fu:2023ijy} and positive $D$-term~\cite{Ji:2022exr,Fu:2022rkn,Fu:2023ijy,Wang:2023bjp}.
+Therefore, further requiring the sign of $p(r)$ for stability argument cannot be rigorously established.